-Everyone has a favourite destination that tops all others.
+Everyone has favourite destinations that tops all others.

 The attraction is usually predictable:

-- the glamour and romance of Italy’s Amalfi Coast; the Greek Islands; Catalonia; Spain; or the South of France.
+- the glamour and thrills of Italy’s Venician canals, Amalfi Coast; alpine lakes, sunny Tuscany and edgy Naples; the stunning Greek Islands; Catalonia; Spain; or the South of France.

-- the majesty of the Alps and Scandinavia.
+- the majesty of the Alps in Austria, Germany and Slovenia.

 - the grandeur of London, Rome and New York.